Using driftplots#

 from driftplots import DriftPlotter, MultiSessionDriftmapWidget

 # Load the data.
-In this example we load as a sorting analyzer
+In this example we load as a SortingAnalyzer

-# or from the raw kilosort output to demonstrate both methods
+# or from the raw Kilosort output to demonstrate both methods

-data_path = "/path/to/example_data"
+data_path = Path("/path/to/example_data")

 analyzer = si.load_sorting_analyzer(data_path / "analyzer.zarr")